Annual General Meeting 2026

 Accounts

-The 2025 accounts will be published here before the AGM.
+We will aim to publish the finalished 2025 accounts here before the AGM, but this might not be possible.
 In the meantime, members can access the three previous years' accounts below.
+You can also find a summary of our 2025 finances in the annual report.